High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

 Dual modulation restores contrast and image quality, providing up to 1.24-4.76 dB increase in PSNR and 57.5-78.8\% decrease in CE.
-Notice that the visual image quality and metrics are very similar when $\Delta_a = 64 ~\si{\micro\meter}$ and $\Delta_a = \SI{480}{\micro\meter}$ since both are within the recommended bound of Eq.~\eqref{eq:maximum_pixel_size}.
-In both cases there are no visible edge effects at the boundaries amplitude pixels, reinforcing that the larger pixel sizes we propose are sufficient for high contrast images.
-When the amplitude pixel size does not meet the condition in Eq.~\eqref{eq:maximum_pixel_size} ($\Delta_a = 2880$ \si{\micro\meter}), the performance is content-dependent.
+Notice that the visual image quality and metrics are very similar when $\Delta_a = 64$~\textmu m and $\Delta_a = 480$~\textmu m since both are within the recommended bound of Eq.~\eqref{eq:maximum_pixel_size}.
+In both cases there are no visible edge effects at the boundaries of amplitude pixels, reinforcing that the larger pixel sizes we propose are sufficient for high contrast images.
+When the amplitude pixel size does not meet the condition in Eq.~\eqref{eq:maximum_pixel_size} ($\Delta_a = 2880$~\textmu m), the performance is content-dependent.
 The system performs well when there is high-frequency content in the image (for example, the house on the top row), but struggles with low frequency content like the gradient on the bottom row where the discrete structure of the amplitude pixels is clearly visible.

-To visualize the performance of dual modulation for color images, we capture psuedocolor results, shown in Fig.~\ref{fig:experimental_color_2D}.
+To visualize the performance of dual modulation for color images, we capture pseudocolor results, shown in Figure~\ref{fig:experimental_color_2D}.
 Once again, dual modulation improves image contrast, providing up to 3.50-6.56 dB increase in PSNR and 79.0-85.1\% decrease in CE.
 Visually, color fidelity is improved as well.
-As with the monochrome results, when $\Delta_a = 2880$ \si{\micro\meter}, the images with lower frequency content have visible banding from the low resolution amplitude pixels, but when $\Delta_a$ meets the condition in Eq.~\eqref{eq:maximum_pixel_size}, banding is imperceptible.
-Since there is minimal improvement when $\Delta_a$ is further reduced, we recommend using pixels near the size proposed in Eq.~\eqref{eq:maximum_pixel_size} since these large pixels can enable high fill factor in transmissive SLMs and save bandwidth, making them a practical choice.
+As with the monochrome results, when $\Delta_a = 2880$~\textmu m, the images with lower frequency content have visible banding from the low resolution amplitude pixels, but when $\Delta_a$ meets the condition in Eq.~\eqref{eq:maximum_pixel_size}, banding is imperceptible.
+Since there is minimal improvement when $\Delta_a$ is further reduced, we recommend using pixels near the size proposed in Eq.~\eqref{eq:maximum_pixel_size} since these large pixels can enable high fill factor in transmissive SLMs and save bandwidth without sacrificing image quality.